sebadob/hiqlite/README.md

   faster method with more manual work
 - in addition to SQLite - in-memory K/V store with optional independent TTL per entry
 - listen / notify to send real-time messages through the Raft
+- integrated simple dashboard UI for debugging the database in production (very ugly, but it basically works)

 ### TODOs before v0.1.0

-- make the `hiqlite_server` work and make it possible to spin up an instance for testing
+- prettify the dashboard
-- metrics / health endpoint or maybe even a simple health UI
+- metrics / health endpoint with separate, optional metrics token
-- a lot of code cleanup
+- code cleanup
 - proper documentation
 - more examples
 - default auto-backup task